ajbergh/comfyui-google-ai-prompt-enhancer/README.md

 ## Usage

+### Google AI Prompt Enhancer Node

 1. Add the "Google AI Prompt Enhancer" node to your workflow
 2. Enter your Google Gemini API key (it will be masked after entry for security)
 3. Connect a CLIP model to the node
 4. Enter your basic prompt
 5. Connect the output to your image generation nodes

+### Enhanced Prompt Metadata Embedder Node

+The Enhanced Prompt Metadata Embedder allows you to store your original and enhanced prompts directly in the image metadata:

+1. Add the "Enhanced Prompt Metadata Embedder" node to your workflow
+2. Connect your images to the node
+3. Connect your enhanced prompt from the Google AI Prompt Enhancer
+4. Optionally provide the original and negative prompts
+5. Connect the output to a SaveImage node to save the images with embedded metadata

+## Workflow Example

+A basic workflow might look like:
+1. CLIP Text Encoder → Google AI Prompt Enhancer
+2. KSampler (with Google AI Prompt Enhancer connected)
+3. VAE Decoder (from KSampler)
+4. Enhanced Prompt Metadata Embedder (with VAE output and prompt data)
+5. SaveImage

 ## Requirements